paranerd/alexa-skill-shopping-list/README.md

-# Alexa Skill for the To-Do-List
+# Alexa Shopping List Companion
-This is the Alexa Skill companion for the [To-Do-List Server](https://github.com/paranerd/to-do-list).
+This is an extensible Alexa Companion Skill.

 ## Prerequisites
 1. You will need an Amazon Developer account as well as an AWS account